-Multiple Report of Harm Referral Protocol:
+Multiple Report of Harm Referral Protocol: Please follow link to access

 Some adults will have repeat report of harm referrals, either in a cluster or over a more extended period of time.
 These repeat reports may be from the same agency or from several agencies and or individuals.
 Each instance will be subject to inquiry: